For non-medical caregiver services,

 How are diabetic eye problems diagnosed?

-Eye doctors do dilated eye exams to diagnose eye problems.
-A dilated eye exam uses eye drops to open your pupils wide so your doctor can look for signs of eye problems and treat them before they harm your vision.
-Your doctor will also test your vision and measure the pressure in your eyes.
+Eye care professionals do dilated eye exams to diagnose eye problems.
+A dilated eye exam uses eye drops to open your pupils wide so your eye care professional can look for signs of eye problems and treat them before they harm your vision.
+They will also test your vision and measure the pressure in your eyes.

 What are the treatments for diabetic eye problems?